-(a) You have been determined to be eligible for SSI (except as noted in paragraph (c) of this section); you do not have to actually receive a payment for that month);

-(b) Your SSI eligibility has not been terminated for that month; and

-(c) Your SSI benefits are not subject to a penalty under § 416.1340 of this chapter.
-This includes months in which a penalty has been imposed, as well as months in which a penalty cannot be imposed because you are in nonpay status for some other reason (for example, because your other benefit income is more than the maximum SVB monthly benefit amount (see § 408.505)).
+- (a) You have been determined to be eligible for SSI (except as noted in paragraph (c) of this section); you do not have to actually receive a payment for that month; - (b) Your SSI eligibility has not been terminated for that month; and - (c) Your SSI benefits are not subject to a penalty under § 416.1340 of this chapter.
+This includes months in which a penalty has been imposed, as well as months in which a penalty cannot be imposed because you are in SSI nonpay status for some other reason.